amirkarimi/amirkarimi.github.io/_posts/2020-07-01-rails-mailer-smoke-test.md

 ---
-layout: page
+layout: post
 date: 2020-07-01
 title: Rails Mailer Smoke Test
-category: Rails
+category: Useful Snippets
-keywords: rails, mailer, active mailer, smoke test, bash
+keywords: useful snippets, rails, mailer, active mailer, smoke test, bash
 ---

-When you need to see the generated HTML by active mailer in your browser you can run the following code:
+When you need to see the generated HTML by active mailer in your browser you can run this code.

 <!--more-->